CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 ## Generate Reports

 1. Open the Inference page.
-2. Select a checkpoint.
+2. Select a ready model from the local model catalog and choose a generation profile.
-3. Submit image inputs for inference.
+3. Submit image inputs and supported clinical context for inference.
 4. Poll job status until completion.
 5. Review generated text outputs.

 Expected result:

-- draft reports are generated and available for review or export workflows
+- research-use-only draft reports are generated for qualified review; models and outputs are not clinically approved

 ## Validate Quality